-This webinar was a follow-up to the very popular “Introduction to Flow Chemistry and its First Principles” webinar, and involved Andrew Mansfield, Head of Flow Chemistry at Syrris, explaining the 9 main reasons chemists are switching to continuous flow techniques for their chemistry.
+This webinar was a follow-up to the very popular “Introduction to Flow Chemistry and its First Principles” webinar, and involved Andrew Mansfield, Flow Chemistry Leader at Syrris, explaining the 9 main reasons chemists are switching to continuous flow techniques for their chemistry.
 After the 9 main reasons, Andrew goes on to give specific published examples of how the 9 main benefits have directly improved existing chemistry or opened up novel chemistry spaces.

 Who’s it for?